unaml/assignment-01/README.md

 1. `InnerText` takes as arguments a string containing HTML and a specific tag name.
 It returns the *inner text* of each of those tags.
 Use a regular expression with a *back reference* to match tags.

+1. `Urls` takes as argument a string containing HTML and returns all urls with their titles if any, otherwise `innerText`.

 #### Notes

 You must `yield` elements and not use a temporary in-memory collection.